 We have incurred significant losses since our inception.
 As of September 30, 2010, our accumulated deficit was \$140.4 million and total shareholders' equity was \$22.9 million.
-We recognized net losses of \$7.6 million, \$3.9 million, \$22.0 million and \$15.5 million for the three months ended September 30, 2010 and 2009, respectively.
+We recognized net losses of \$7.6 million, \$3.9 million, \$22.0 million and \$15.5 million for the three months ended September 30, 2010 and 2009 and for the nine months ended September 30, 2010 and 2009, respectively.
 These losses have resulted principally from expenses incurred in connection with research and development activities, consisting primarily of preclinical studies, clinical trials and manufacturing services associated with our current product candidates.
 Compared to 2009, we expect our net losses in 2010 to increase as we continue to advance our clinical trials, expand our research and development efforts and add personnel as well as laboratory and office space for our anticipated growth.